-Activities that foster trust, dialogue, curiosity, and sense of belonging through the arts by projects that promote novel artistic conceptualization, creation, and curation.
+Activities that foster trust, dialogue, curiosity, and sense of belonging through the arts by projects that promote novel artistic presentation.
 This includes projects that:

-- promote trust, sense of belonging, and empathy among their audiences
+- promote dialogue, trust, sense of belonging, and empathy among audiences

 Examples include, but are not limited to, projects that:

 - Activities eligible for funding, or already funded by, other AFA project grant programs, including programming that is part of an applicant organization's ongoing normal operations or artistic programming.

 - Activities undertaken before an application is submitted to this project grant stream; projects must not start before the application is received by the AFA

 - Post-secondary institution projects for curriculum-based or academic purposes